 While you meditate, the headband measures whether your mind is calm or active, and translates that data into sound that you can hear.
 When you’re calm, you’ll hear the sound of peaceful weather.
 If Muse senses your mind wandering, you’ll hear the weather sounds get stronger, gently guiding you back to calm.
 So Muse lets you hear your own mind as you meditate, helping you improve.

-Sona is a bracelet that helps users improve mind and body wellness through activity tracking.
-The device, which was developed by New York Startup Caeden, is different from standard activity trackers in that it measures activity in a more rounded way, and trains your body to deal better with stress.
+Sona is a bracelet that measures activity in a more rounded way compared to your run-of-the mill activity tracker, and teaches your body to deal better with stress.
 It does so using various built-in sensors, plus an in-app meditation program.

-Prana is the first wearable which combines breath and posture tracking to help you make the most of your sitting time.
+Prana icombines breath and posture tracking to help you make the most of your sitting time.
 Building on recent medical studies and ancient Yoga traditions, Prana supports the interconnection between good breathing and good posture for many healthy benefits including reduced stress, better focus, and less back pain.

 Essential reading: Why Sitting is Slowly Killing You and What You Can do About it